senx/warp10-spark-examples/README.md

 ```

-In the Spark job we register a function which will be called with a reference to file `02.mc2` and with the data which should be passed as arguments to the macro.
-Spark is very strict on the signatures of the function that can be called in SparkSQL, so you may have to register many functions depending on the types they return and their umber of arguments.
+In the Spark job, we register a function which will be called with a reference to file `02.mc2` and with the data which should be passed as arguments to the macro.
+Spark is very strict on the signatures of the function that can be called in SparkSQL, so you may have to register many functions depending on the types they return and their number of arguments.

 The example `02.py` contains the following registration: